 Lecture with demonstrations to introduce the essential types of digital resources and the software tools for finding high quality and relevant information efficiently from digital journal archives and reference databases.
 Pre: 601 or consent.

 Literature of Asia in Western and Asian languages; bibliography, reference tools, research methods, sources, published and archival repositories.
 Repeatable one time.
 (Cross-listed as ASAN 705)

 Survey of government documents at the federal, state/local and international levels in all formats.
 Covers methods of acquisition and organization, including depository arrangements.
 Current issues of government information dissemination policies and practices discussed.
 Pre: 601 or consent.

 Theories and principles of administration for effective management of libraries and information centers, with emphasis on planning, resource allocation, team skills, project management, assessment, leadership, outreach, and advocacy.

 Principles and techniques for arrangement and description of archival materials.
 Topics include basic metadata standards, authority sources, record context, series identification, scope and content.

-The history and nature of records, archives, and the archival profession.
-Topics include cultural memory, ethics and values, and colonized and indigenous materials.
-Pre: 651 or consent.
+Introduction to records, archives, and memory including the global history and nature of records, archives, and the archival profession.
+Topics include cultural memory, ethics and values, tribal and indigenous records, archival theory, practice and perspectives.